 Animal Cruelty: Dominion (Youtube)

 Health: What The Health (Netflix)

 PhysicistPhysics has always been a huge passion of mine, as I've always been interested in figuring out how everything works and physics aims to figure out the inner workings of the universe itself.
 Additionally it's the only discipline that you could describe as the real world variant of magic.
 With a bachelor in Physics and Astronomy and a masters in Theoretical Physics, both at the University of Amsterdam, I hope to some day be earning my bread as a physicist.
 I'll keep you posted.

 DeveloperWith a big part of world being ran by computers, wanting to figure out how that works was only natural.
 I've started to pick up programming languages ever since I became a teenager and have been creating arbitrary projects left and right ever since, some more useless than others and as is tradition: most of them equally unfinished and abandoned.
 Nowadays, I code for mostly one of three reasons:

-I'm part of the Vegan Hacktivists, volunteering my time to help create websites and work on projects that support the vegan cause in all kinds of ways.
+I'm the founder of Cage Undefined, an organisation of volunteers that come together to create websites and work on projects that support the vegan cause in all kinds of ways.

 Experimental physics tends to deal with amounts of data that's unfeasible to process by hand.
 Hence the natural need to be able to develop and utilise tools to do the processing for you.